 As Danny Sullivan of Search Engine Watch pointed out, perhaps the contest should be over relevant results, not the number of them.
 Good point Danny.

 MSN News - MSN has announced that this fall they will be launching MSN Keywords, their own PPC system.
 MSN currently gets their paid listings from Overture (owned by Yahoo!).

 We highly recommend checking our these great SEO tools.
 If you're a do-it-yourselfer they will save you countless hours and headaches:

 - PR Prowler - We mention PR Prowler again as it'll be going on sale for the month of September from TopNet Solutions.
 This fantastic link building tool will be on sale from it's regular $97 to $47.
 Heck, that's less than we bought it for. :) You can read Beanstalk's review of this software at /resources/recommended/pr-prowler.htm.

 - CodeMonitor - A handy little tool that just came onto our radar here at Beanstalk is CodeMonitor.
 If you're a webmaster, SEO or business owner who needs or wants to know when changes are being made to your site you can simply subscribe to this free service and receive an email weekly if changes have been made.
 A great funtion is the ability to drop in code that will tell the monitor to ignore certain areas that change frequently (such at the Beanstalk blog snippit in the right-hand navigation of our homepage) so you will only receive alerts if key areas have been changed.

-- Who Powers Whom - Ever wonder where search engines are getting their results from?
+- Who Powers Whom (Link removed - no longer available) - Ever wonder where search engines are getting their results from?
 Where does MSN draw their paid results?
 Where does AOL get their listings from?
 The Who Powers Whom chart on Doug Heils' iHelpYou site can give you the answers.